 A JOURNAL OF PHILOSOPHICAL, THEOLOGICAL AND APPLIED ETHICS

-De Ethica seeks to publish scholarly works at the intersections of philosophical, theological and applied ethics.
+De Ethica is a new journal seeking to publish scholarly works at the intersections of philosophical, theological and applied ethics.
 It is a fully peer-reviewed, open-access publication hosted by Linköping University Electronic Press.
 We are committed to making papers of high academic quality accessible to a wide audience.

+The deadline for the thematic issue is November 15, 2014.
 All submissions will be subjected to rigorous blind review.
 Submissions should be between 4,000 and 6,000 words in length.
 All submissions must be appropriately anonymized and should be accompanied by a separate file containing an abstract of 150 to 200 words and all relevant author information.
-For more information about layout, style, and the submission and review process, please see the Instructions for Authors: http://www.de-ethica.com/instructions_for_authors/default.asp
+For more information about layout, style, and the submission and review process, please see the Instructions for Authors:http://www.de-ethica.com/instructions_for_authors/default.asp

 De Ethica is committed to a speedy and author-friendly review process; in most cases, the editors will notify the authors of their decision within three months.

 Please send submissions only to our assistant editor, Heidi Jokinen ([email protected]).
 General comments and enquiries about the journal should be directed to Marcus Agnafors ([email protected]) or Maren Behrensen ([email protected]).

 Editor in Chief

 Maren Behrensen (Linköping University, Sweden)

 Heidi Jokinen (Åbo Akademi University, Finland)